-Source: Eastspring Investments (Singapore) Limited
+Source: Eastspring Investments (Singapore) Limited as at 31 December 2020

 Past performance of the Manager, the Investment Manager and the Investment Sub-Manager is not necessarily indicative of their future performance.

 3. The Auditor

 The auditor of the accounts for the Fund is KPMG LLP whose registered office is at 16 Raffles Quay, #22-00, Hong Leong Building, Singapore 048581 (the "Auditor").